nautilus/gateway/README.md

 ### Customizing Internal Algorithms

-The `Gateway` is made up of 4 interface-driven components:
+The `Gateway` is made up of 3 interface-driven algorithm:

 - the `Merger` is responsible for taking a list of `graphql.RemoteSchema` and merging them into a single schema.
 Along the way, it keeps track of what fields are defined at what locations so